Chemistry and Biochemistry Courses

 Ordinarily for Chemistry majors.
 Studies undertaken are defined by the students concerned, subject to approval of appropriate staff members.
 Work may involve reading, conferences, historical, experimental or theoretical projects, field investigations, statistical surveys or combinations of the foregoing.
 Consent required of the instructor who will supervise the independent study and the Department Chair.

 CH 5910 Independent Study in Chemistry

 Enrichment of the background of students in chemistry through the pursuit of a special topic pertinent to their interests and abilities is offered through independent study.
-This is an opportunity for an in-depth study of a problem in the field.
-Consent of a faculty supervisor, department chair, program coordinator, and the associate vice president for academic affairs is required.
+This is an opportunity for an indepth study of a problem in the field.
+Consent of a faculty supervisor and department chair is required.

 A presentation of the techniques, skills and limitations of the modern crime laboratory.
 Discussions of the recognition, collection, preservation, and analysis of physical evidence.
 Emphasis on the nature of physical evidence and the limitations that technology and present knowledge impose on characterization.
 Experiments involving DNA, fingerprinting, shoe impressions, arson, firearms, hair and fabric analysis involving modern technology like GC-MS, FTIR.
 Springs.